 The campus security report is required by the Department of Education and is available along with the campus security policy information to all students and employees, as well as for all requests from potential employees and students.
-A Campus Security Report is to be completed September 1 of each year and left on file with the President’s Office of Morgan Community College and posted on the MCC website.
+A Campus Security Report is to be completed each year and left on file with the President’s Office of Morgan Community College and posted on the MCC website at:

-On the basis of current information from the American College Health Association, the National Centers for Disease Control, and the Colorado Department of Health, there are numerous reportable communicable diseases which can represent a public health threat to the campus community.
-When causes of reportable communicable diseases are known to exist on the MCC campus, the President of the college will appoint a committee to review matters on a case-by-case basis.
+Based on current information from the American College Health Association, the National Centers for Disease Control, and the Colorado Department of Health, there are numerous reportable communicable diseases which can represent a public health threat to the campus community.
+When cases of reportable communicable diseases are known to exist on the MCC campus, the President of the college will appoint a committee to review matters on a case-by-case basis.